QuadMax/ArduTracker/README.md

 # ArduTracker

-This is an Tracker designed for flying fpv by using a downlink over the audio channel
+This is an Tracker designed for flying fpv by using a downlink over the audio channel.
 ******
 Alpha Version should work fine.
 ******